 Additional tab delimited data files are available that include summaries of scale score, standards performance, item analysis, and extended writing.
 The tab-delimited files are included in one zipped self-extracting file for each year.

-- Milwaukee Parental Choice Program (MPCP) WKCE and WAA-SwD Results
+- Parental Choice Programs WKCE and WAA-SwD Results

-Summary reports of performance on the WKCE and WAA-SwD for Milwaukee Parental Choice Program (MPCP) students.
+Summary reports of performance on the WKCE and WAA-SwD for Milwaukee Parental Choice Program (MPCP), Racine Parental Choice Program (RPCP), and Wisconsin Parental Choice Program (WPCP) students.

 - Administrator's Interpretive Guide